Safeguarding children and vulnerable adults

-The Sisters of St Louis are inspired by our founder Louis Bautain’s vision of a world healed, unified and transformed, and are committed to transforming injustices and promoting peace and reconciliation.
-As health care providers, educators and community/pastoral workers commit ourselves to the all-round development and care of children and vulnerable adults.
-We do this by respecting, promoting and adhering to our Child Protection/Safeguarding and Member Misconduct Policies and promoting this vision among our sisters and in all our places of ministry throughout the Institute.
+The Sisters of St Louis are inspired by their founder Louis Bautain’s vision of a world healed, unified and transformed, and are committed to transforming injustices and promoting peace and reconciliation.
+As health care providers, educators and community/pastoral workers they commit themselves to the all-round development and care of children and vulnerable adults.
+They do this by respecting, promoting and adhering to their Safeguarding Children and Vulnerable Adults’ Guidelines and promoting the vision in all their places of ministry throughout the Institute.

 - Each child and vulnerable adult is cherished and affirmed as a gift from God with an inherent right to dignity and bodily integrity.

-- All members of our Institute and the staff who work with us in ministry have an obligation to ensure that the fundamental rights of children and vulnerable adults are respected.
+- All members of the Institute and the staff who work with them in ministry have an obligation to ensure that the fundamental rights of children and vulnerable adults are respected.

-- The welfare of children and vulnerable adults is paramount at all times for Sisters of St Louis.
+- The welfare of children is paramount at all times for Sisters of St Louis.

-These guiding principles inform our policies which draw on the standards and guidance of the Catholic Church as well as on other relevant documents/legislation in the parts of the world where we work.
-The policies have been written to ensure that the Sisters take every possible measure to prevent abuse.
-No Sister engages in behaviour that could allow any abuse to occur or actions that could be misinterpreted by children and vulnerable adults, their families or other adults as constituting or leading to abuse.
-We are committed to ensuring that each of the members of the Institute is aware of, and complies with, this obligation.
+These guiding principles inform our policies, which draw on the standards and guidance of the NBSCCI, as well as on other relevant legislation for the Republic of Ireland and Northern Ireland.
+No Sister engages in behaviour that could allow any abuse to occur, or actions that could be misinterpreted by children, their families or other adults as constituting or leading to abuse.
+We are committed to ensuring that each of the members of the Region is aware of, and complies with, this obligation.
 A self-audit of practice is conducted annually, records are kept, and the National Office is informed by the Regional Leader.

 Sisters of St Louis Designated Liaison Person: Sr Noreen Shankey +353 (0) 87 2341054